Recombinant Proteins

 Heat Shock Transcription Factor-1 Human Recombinant

-Recombinant Human HSF1 produced in E.Coli is a single, non-glycosylated polypeptide chain containing a total of 549 amino acids (1-529) and having a molecular mass of 59.4kDa.
+Recombinant Human HSF1, produced in E.Coli, is a single, non-glycosylated polypeptide chain composed of 549 amino acids (1-529).
+It possesses a molecular mass of 59.4kDa.
+This HSF1 protein is fused to a 20 aa His-Tag at its N-terminus.

 Shipped with Ice Packs